 NCERT solutions Class 5 EVS book has a wide range of chapters.
 And they are classified into 22 chapters.
 Chapter 8 – A Treat for Mosquitoes is a short summary of Mosquitoes.
-The environment comprises of everything around us.
-It can either be a non – living thing or a living thing.
+The environment consists of everything around us.
+It can either be a non-living thing or a living thing.
 It includes natural resources, physical and chemical forces.

 The Class 5 EVS, Chapter 8 – A Treat for Mosquitoes, briefs the students about the deadly disease Malaria and helps the students understand the importance of hygiene in and around as well as the precautionary measures to be followed.

-Thus, it was a short summary of the class 5 EVS chapter 8.
-To learn more about this chapters refer to the NCERT Solutions given below.
+Thus, it was a short summary of the Class 5 EVS Chapter 8.
+To learn more about these chapters refer to the NCERT Solutions given below.

-Access Ncert Solution For Class 5 EVS Chapter 8
+Access NCERT Solutions For Class 5 EVS Chapter 8

 Q1.
 Do you know anyone who has had malaria?

 Answer: Yes, malaria had once attacked my friend.